radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Storage of secrets

 Applications RP has access to sensitive information related to the application resource it manages as well as the cloud credentials it requires for managing cloud resources on Azure and AWS.

+##### Managing cloud credentails

+Applications RP requires AWS and Azure credentials for accessing and managing resources in cloud.
+It fetches credentials using UCP Secret Provider library.
+Credentials are not available for retrieval through API.
+The RP also supports [federated identity](https://docs.radapp.io/guides/operations/providers/overview) for both Azure and AWS.
+Unless there is a limitation that prevents using federated identity, users should prefer using this since it removes the need to store secrets.

+Using these credentials, Applications RP can create other resources in AWS and Azure.
+The RP also can create managed identities for azure which will decide who can deploy and run user code.

+#### Managing secrets for applications

-Applications RP provides a Secret Store which can be used to store sensitive information such as TLS certificate and private keys.
+Applications RP provides a secret store which can be used to store sensitive information such as TLS certificate and private keys.
 It uses kubernetes secrets to implement this secret store.
+In most cases, sensitive application data can be stored in this secret store and consumed by the application's other components such as a container.

-##### Managing secrets for datastores
+###### Managing secrets for datastores

 Applications RP service has a Datastore RP.
 This RP is the resource provider for datstores such as SQL database, Mongo DB and Redis Cache.
 As of today, sensitive information such as DB connection string, user/ password that is required to provision these resources is stored in plain text.
 The feature which enables datastores to use a secret store is in progress.

-##### Access to cloud credentials and cloud

-Applications RP requires AWS and Azure credentials for accessing and managing resources in cloud.
-It fetches credentials using UCP Secret Provider library.
-Credentials are not available for retrieval through API.
-Also, RP supports federated identities which enables robust security practices.

-Using these credentials, Applications RP can create other resources in AWS and Azure.
-The RP also can create managed identities for azure which will decide who can deploy and run user code.
+Until the feature is available, we recommend the users use recipes to deploy datastores.
+With recipe, the secrets are not stored in plain text.

 #### Access to cluster

-The RP can create kubernetes resources and manage them on behalf of the user.
-It can, for example, create a container based on the image provided by the user, which can in turn execute arbitrary code, and create other resources in the cluster where Radius is running, or on a different cluster.
+The RP can create and manage Kubernetes resources on behalf of the user.
+For example, it can deploy a container based on the image provided by the user.
+This container can execute arbitrary code and may create additional resources within the cluster where Radius is running or even in another cluster.
+The Application RP's service account allows the RP to securely authenticate with Kubernetes to perform these actions.
+The service account is configured with appropriate permissions to enable this.

 #### Exposing User Application to Internet